wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/clean-data-power-bi/includes/4-column-data-types.md

 You evaluate the **OrderDate** column.
 As expected, it contains numeric data, but Power BI Desktop has incorrectly set the column data type to Text.
-To report on this column, you need to change the data type of this column from Text to Date.
+To report on this column, you need to change the data type from Text to Date.

 > [!div class="mx-imgBorder"]
 > [![Column OrderDate data type set as text](../media/04-column-data-type-setas-text-ssm.png)](../media/04-column-data-type-setas-text-ssm.png#lightbox)